 Best Water Filter: LifeStraw Personal Water Filter

 Drinking water needs to be at the top of your emergency preparedness kit, yet not everyone has the room, resources, or inclination to start hoarding hundreds of bottles of water.
-This slim, lightweight personal water filter does one better: As you sip through it, it removes 99.9% of waterborne bacteria and protozoan parasites, which surpasses EPA filter standards.
+This slim, lightweight personal water filter does one better: As you sip through it, it removes 99.9 percent of waterborne bacteria and protozoan parasites.

 Each unit filters up to 1,000 gallons of contaminated water—that’s more water than the average person drinks in a year—and it does so without iodine, chlorine, or other chemicals.
 It works without batteries and doesn’t have an expiration date.
 With every LifeStraw purchase, a child in need receives safe drinking water for an entire school year.